 Junior||60 to fewer than 90||90 to fewer than 135|

 9. A postbaccalaureate student holds an acceptable baccalaureate or its equivalent and has not been admitted to a graduate program.
 Postbaccalaureate students in this report are split into those seeking a basic teaching credential (single subject, multiple subject, or special education) and all other postbaccalaureate students.

-10. A graduate student holds an acceptable baccalaureate or its equivalent and has been admitted to a graduate program.
+10. A graduate student holds an acceptable baccalaureate or its equivalent and has been admitted to a graduate program (master's or doctoral).
 The distinction between graduate and postbaccalaureate students is based on the information reported in the Enrollment Reporting System data element Student Standing Code.

 11. The College Year Report differentiates student credit units by the level of the course (lower division, upper division, or graduate) being attempted.
 Annualized student credit units (SCU) by course level are calculated for semester campuses by determining the student credit units being attempted at each level of course and dividing the result by 2.
 Quarter campus annualized student credit units (SCU) by course level are derived by dividing the student credit units being attempted at each course level by 3.

 12. "Campus Totals" refer to enrollments for campuses, excluding supplemental programs operated by the CSU.
 "System Totals" include enrollments for Summer Arts, International Programs and CalStateTEACH.
 Beginning in college year 1998-99, Statewide Nursing is included in Dominguez Hills enrollment.

 13. Tables 1 through 4 describe both term and college year data.
 Additional college year summary information is shown on tables 5 through 8.
 College-year new student information is presented in tables 9 to 21.
 The remaining tables comprising the College Year Report (22 to 29) depict headcount and academic year data that are useful in the enrollment planning process.